JanssenProject/jans/docs/cedarling/cedarling-jwt-validation.md

 >
 > Enforcing token revocation can help mitigate account takeover risks by allowing for near-instant invalidation of compromised tokens.

 ## JWT Validation Flow Diagram

 JWTs (JSON Web Tokens) contain authorization information that is used by the Cedarling to construct the Principal entities.
 In order to verify the authenticity of this information, the Cedarling can verify the integrity of the JWT by validating its signature and status(active, expired, or revoked).
 It does so by fetching the public keyset and the list of active tokens from the issuer of the JWT.

 ![](../assets/lock-cedarling-diagram-4.jpg)

-## Json Web Token Validation
+## JWT Validation Process

 **Note:** Make sure you have specified at least one [Trusted Issuer](./cedarling-policy-store.md#trusted-issuer-schema) in your [Policy Store](./cedarling-policy-store.md).

 ### JWT Signature Validation

-To enable this feature, set the `CEDARLING_JWT_VALIDATION` bootstrap property to `True`.
-For development and testing purposes, you can set this property to `False` and submit an unsigned JWT, such as one generated from [jwt.io](https://jwt.io).
+To enable this feature, set the `CEDARLING_JWT_SIG_VALIDATION` bootstrap property to `enabled`.
+For development and testing purposes, you can set this property to `disabled` and submit an unsigned JWT, such as one generated from [jwt.io](https://jwt.io).
 On initialization, the Cedarling will fetch the latest public keys from the issuers specified in the Policy Store and cache them.
 The cedarling uses the JWT `iss` claim to select the appropriate keys for validation.

 ### JWT Content Validation

-If timestamps are provided in the context, the Cedaring always verifies:
+If timestamps are provided in the context, the Cedarling always verifies:

 - `exp` (expiration)
 - `nbf` (not before)

-If the Cedarling property `CEDARLING_ID_TOKEN_TRUST_MODE` is `Strict`, the Cedarling will:
+If the Cedarling property `CEDARLING_ID_TOKEN_TRUST_MODE` is `strict`, the Cedarling will:

 - Discard `id_token` if the `aud` claim does not contain the `client_id` of the access token
 - Discard Userinfo tokens that are not associated with a `sub` claim from the `id_token`

 ### JWT Status Validation

-The Cedarling can also check for JWT revocation if you have the `CEDARLING_JWT_STATUS_VALIDATION` property `Enabled`.
+The Cedarling can also check for JWT revocation if you have the `CEDARLING_JWT_STATUS_VALIDATION` property set to `enabled`.
 The Cedarling checks the status bit of the Status Token JWT, as described in the [OAuth Status Lists](https://datatracker.ietf.org/doc/draft-ietf-oauth-status-list/) draft.
 Token status enforcement mitigates account takeover by enabling immediate revocation of all tokens issued to an attacker.

 ## ID Token Trust Mode

-The level of validation for the ID Token JWT can be set to either `None` or `Strict`.
+The level of validation for the ID Token JWT can be set to either `never` or `strict`.

+> **Implementation Status:** Currently, only `strict` and `never` modes are implemented.
+Additional modes (`always`, `ifpresent`) are defined in the enum but not yet supported in the validation logic.

-### `None` Mode
+### `never` Mode

-Setting the validation level to `None` will not check for the conditions outlined in [Strict Mode](#strict-mode).
+Setting the validation level to `never` will not check for the conditions outlined in [Strict Mode](#strict-mode).

-### `Strict` Mode
+### `strict` Mode

 Strict mode requires: